AzimAhmadzadeh/mvtsdata_toolkit/README.md

 **This package provides:**

-*  *Feature Collection:* A collection of 48 statistical features useful for analysis of time series.
+*  *Feature Collection:* A collection of 48 statistical features useful for analysis of time series,
-*  *Feature Extraction:* An automated feature-extraction process, with both parallel and sequential execution capabilities.
+*  *Feature Extraction:* An automated feature-extraction process, with both parallel and sequential execution capabilities,
+*  *Visualization:* Quick and easy visualization for analysis of the extracted features,
-*  *Data Analysis:* A quick analysis of the mvts data and the extracted features, in tabular and illustrative modes.
+*  *Data Analysis:* A quick analysis of the mvts data and the extracted features, in tabular and illustrative modes,
-*  *Normalization:* A set of data transformation tools for normalization of the extracted features.
+*  *Normalization:* A set of data transformation tools for normalization of the extracted features,
 *  *Sampling:* A set of generic methods to provide an array of undersampling and oversampling remedies for balancing the class-imbalance datasets.